nikoletabeyska/SnackPricing/README.md

  ### Product class
   -	Represents product of the company Everyday Snacks
   - Stores product details(id, name, unitCost, markupStrategy, promotionStrategy, standardUnitPrice, promotionalUnitPrice)
-  -	Stores markupStrategy as a reference of the Interface Markup – providing abstraction – Product just needs to have its standard unit price calculated without caring what will the markup implementation will be based on its type.
+  -	Stores markupStrategy as a reference of the Interface _Markup_ – providing abstraction – Product just needs to have its standard unit price calculated without caring what will the markup implementation will be based on its type.
 Also more markup types can be added implementing Markup interface
   - Same goes for Promotion interface reference
-  - StandardUnitPrice and promotionalUnitPrice are stored so they don’t have to be precalculated each time (only when being initialized and when there is an update in the other aattributes)
+  - StandardUnitPrice and PromotionalUnitPrice are stored as attribites so that they don’t have to be precalculated each time (only when being initialized and when there is an update in the other aattributes)

   ### Markup interface
   - Has abstract method _calculateStandardPriceUnit_